willwardlow/mad-libs/README.md

     story.push(template[i])
     story.push(words[i])
   }
-  newStory = story.join('')
-  console.log(newStory)
+  // When the for loop is finished, there will a lot of commas inside the array, resulting in incoherent sentence structure. the line below strips those commas from the array. newStory = story.join('')
 }
 ```
-   - The above code snippet is a function that creates the story after the all user inputs are received.
+   The above code snippet is a function that creates the story after the all user inputs are received.
 The loop will push each element from both arrays, alternatively.
 However there was a bug that would repeat the story, while adding new entries, which was a bit frustrating.
+The story would appear three times the length of its supposed length.
 The ```story.length = 0 ``` line prevents that from occurring.
+   Also, without ```newStory = story.join('')```, the resulting array will appear with a lot of commas in the resulting story, despite numerous ```.toString().split(',')``` commands at the beginning of the script.
+Hours were spent on correcting this issue and this function was critical for finishing this project.

 ## Change Log